-In the following, we describe the main difficulties in the proof of Theorem~\ref{thm:CLT:mixedSM} and defer the details to the supplementary material.
+The proof of Theorem~\ref{thm:CLT:mixedSM-1} is deferred to Appendix~\ref{Sect:proof} in the supplementary material.
 In addition to the usual steps that are common to CLTs in high-frequency statistics, there are two new challenges in the present setting: \benu \item[(i)] The observation process $Y$ is \emph{not} a semimartingale (and not even close to one).
-This is because the rough component $Z$ \emph{dominates} the efficient price process $X$ in the limit as $\Del\to0$ (which cannot be remedied by pre-averaging; see Remark~\ref{rem:preav}).
+This is because the rough component $Z$ \emph{dominates} the efficient price process $X$ in the limit as $\Del\to0$.
 In particular, the increments of $Y$ remain conditionally \emph{dependent} as $\Del\to0$. \item[(ii)] If $H$ is close to (but smaller than) $\frac12$, the semimartingale part is only marginally smoother than the noise part.
 So for the CLT, there will be an intricate interplay between the efficient price process and the noise process. \eenu

 To overcome the first challenge, we employ a multiscale analysis: by suitably truncating the increments of $Y$, we can restore, to some degree (not on the finest scale $\Del$ but on some intermediate scale $\theta_n\Del$ where $\theta_n\to\infty$), asymptotic conditional independence between increments of $Y$ (see Lemma~\ref{lem:app:2}).
 This in turn gives $V^n_f(Y,t)$, as a process in $t$, a semimartingale-like structure on this intermediate scale, which is sufficient for deriving the CLT when we center by appropriate conditional expectations (see \eqref{CLT:fBM}).
-However, because increments are still correlated on the finest scale, the limiting process is not the usual one for semimartingales but the one for (modulated) fractional Brownian motion (see \eqref{cov:fct:lim:CLT}, in particular).
+However, because increments are still correlated on the finest scale, the limiting process is not the usual one for semimartingales but the one for fractional Brownian motion (see \eqref{cov:fct:lim:CLT}, in particular).
 Regarding the second challenge above, we find, to our surprise, that the semimartingale component \emph{never} enters the CLT limit of $V^n_f(Y,t)$ when centered by conditional expectations (see Lemma~\ref{approx:lem:1}), no matter how close $H$ is to $\frac12$.
 By contrast, it does affect the limit behavior of these conditional expectations (Lemmas~\ref{lem:approx:6}--\ref{app:ZGW}), producing an $H$-dependent number of higher-order bias terms that neither appear in the pure semimartingale nor in the pure fractional setting.